What makes Data-Driven Fasting Different?

 Research by Valter Longo has shown that cycles of 48-hour fasting produce benefits in mice.
 However, mice aren’t tiny humans.
 One day for a mouse is equivalent to 40 human days.
 The equivalent of a 48-hour fast in a mouse (i.e., 80 days) would kill most humans.

-• loss of lean mass,
+- loss of lean mass,

-• hair loss,
+- hair loss,

-• fatigue,
+- fatigue,

-• dysregulation of healthy hunger signals,
+- dysregulation of healthy hunger signals,

-• adrenal dysfunction,
+- adrenal dysfunction,

-• thyroid disorders, and
+- thyroid disorders, and

-• an inherently lower metabolic rate.
+- a lower metabolic rate.

 While we know little about the benefits of autophagy in humans, we do know that achieving a more optimal body composition, body fat percentage, fasting blood glucose, and waist-to-height ratio are highly correlated with a reduced risk of dying of any cause.

-Data-Driven Fasting ensures you get smaller doses of autophagy as your critical metabolic markers (i.e., body fat, blood glucose, insulin, etc.) move towards optimal.
+Data-Driven Fasting ensures you get regular smaller doses of autophagy as your critical metabolic markers (i.e., body fat, blood glucose, insulin, etc.) move towards optimal.

-1.10 Is Calorie Counting The Best Way to Lose Weight?
+1.10 Is Calorie Counting the Best Way to Lose Weight?

 Many people try calorie counting using apps like MyFitnessPal.
 But sadly, very few people achieve the long-term success they had hoped for.